ELF-Lab/OjibweMorph/NounSpreadsheets/README.md

 | NI_Vw   	 | Class 2B		  	 | ni short vowel /w/        	  | "mashkiki"				| /mashkikiw2/			 |
 | NI_aa    	 | Class 6		  	 | ni /aa/-augment 		       	  | "mashkimod"				| /mashkimod/			 |

-There are no known examples of inanimate Class 4C, a shorter inanimate consonant w stem.
+- At present, there are no known examples of inanimate Class 4C, a shorter inanimate consonant w stem.
 None are cited either in Nichols (2010) or turned up on a detailed search of the OPD.

-For all of the NI nouns that end in "w", we use a special character "w2" in order to capture the specific contexts where it deletes or surfaces, as captured by the _w2-deletion_ rule.
+- For all of the NI nouns that end in "w", we use a special character "w2" in order to capture the specific contexts where it deletes or surfaces, as captured by the _w2-deletion_ rule.

-The NI_Cy stems end in a special "y2", which always deletes via the _y2-deletion_ rule.
+- The NI_Cy stems end in a special "y2", which always deletes via the _y2-deletion_ rule.

-The special character "V1", which triggers the _ShortV-Lengthening_ rule, occurs in the NI_Vw stems when the suffix complex begins with the possessive suffix, the personal suffixes, the locative suffix, or the diminuative suffix.
+- The special character "V1", which triggers the _ShortV-Lengthening_ rule, occurs in the NI_Vw stems when the suffix complex begins with the possessive suffix, the personal suffixes, the locative suffix, or the diminuative suffix.

-The special character "i2" appears in the singular forms of the two "short" stems (Classes 1B and 5B).
-This resists deletion and triggers palatalization of s1.
+- The special character "i2" appears in the singular forms of the two "short" stems (Classes 1B and 5B).
+This resists deletion and triggers palatalization of s1 (the same as i1 does in many verb forms).
 Very few nouns fall into these classes.

-## Issues to deal with

-Nouns like "mishi", where the signular vowel is "i" rather than "a".
-Listed on Page 177 of Valentine.
-These are vestiges of an old gender marking system where "i" was inanimate and "a" was animate.

-Some cases where the short vowel is not deleted when expected (see the possessive form here): https://ojibwe.lib.umn.edu/main-entry/abwi-ni, also "aki" does not delete; these are all inanimate Cy stems.
-Basically, it seems like the short vowel persists in the singular forms no matter what, so we probably need a special character to ensure it never deletes.
-	- "anwi", "mini" are also small stems that end in y

-Cases like "miskwi" and "nibi", where the stem ends in "yi".
-These are probably just Class 5B, but with an inconsistent stem in the OPD.
-These also are cases where the short vowel never deletes.

-Irregular diminutives in the VVny stem class.

-Stems that end in VVy (/maamaay/); probably only the borrowings maamaa and baabaa have this form, so they are exceptional.

 ## STACKING RULES